danyel-ii/cubeless_/docs/20-CONTRACTS/CONTRACT_DETAILS.md

 ## Known Placeholders / TODOs

-- On-chain swaps and pool position management are not implemented.
+- On-chain pool position management is not implemented.
-- RoyaltySplitter uses a router call if configured; otherwise it forwards ETH to owner.
+- RoyaltySplitter swaps via the v4 PoolManager when enabled; otherwise it forwards ETH to owner.
-- When the router call fails, all ETH is forwarded to owner.
+- When the swap fails, all ETH is forwarded to owner.
-- When the router call succeeds, any $LESS received is split 50% to burn address and 50% to owner, then any remaining ETH balance is forwarded to owner.
+- When the swap succeeds, any $LESS received is split 50% to burn address and 50% to owner, then any remaining ETH balance is forwarded to owner.
-- If a router is configured, swap calldata must be non-empty; if router is unset, calldata is cleared and swaps are disabled.
+- If PoolManager is unset, swaps are disabled and all ETH is forwarded.
 - Metadata is pinned to IPFS via the server route and references the token viewer via `animation_url`.